 has to say about it:

-With the -force flag, the lease is removed from Vault even if the revocation
+Delete the lease from Vault even if the secret engine revocation fails.

 and -prefix